 How to Get Around Zaanse Schans

 Zaanse Schans is best explored by foot.
 This way, you can go in and out of any windmill or any of the historic buildings along its streets.
-There’s an app that will take you on a guided tour of the village’s most interesting spots.
+You can download the Zaanse Schans App that will take you on a guided tour of the village’s most interesting spots.

 If you want to cover more ground faster, there are two biking routes you can take: the Hotspot Wormerveer route (8 kilometers) and the Around de Noord route (30 kilometers).
-You can download a map of these routes.
+There’s an English PDF map of the biking routes available.